dustyroom-studio/quibli-doc/_docs/grass-generator.md

   1. Add this model in your scene (it looks pink)
   1. Apply the material to it.

-## Parameters of the Foliage Generator
+## Parameters of the Grass Generator

 ### Generation Parameters